 The SACCI business confidence index fell to 89.1 points in August, the lowest level since April 1985.
 The Chamber noted that the “current state of fiscal deficiencies, social injustices and unemployment necessitates an urgent adjustment”, and Moody’s noted that Eskom’s financial position remains a significant threat to economic growth and government debt levels.
 However, the agency acknowledged that progress would be slow, offering South Africa a temporary reprieve from a sovereign downgrade for the next 12 to 18 months.

-The Sygnia Active Equity Fund returned -2.9% for the quarter, outperforming its benchmark, the FTSE/JSE SWIX Index, which returned -4.3%.
-The Fund benefitted from an overweight position in precious metal miners, while exposure to paper and select SA Inc businesses detracted from performance.
-During the quarter, the Fund selectively increased its exposure to consumer rand hedges, funded by a reduction in SA Inc. These changes were made in line with the Fund’s mandate of maximising long-term returns.
+The Sygnia Active Equity Fund returned 11.6% for the quarter, outperforming its benchmark, the FTSE/JSE SWIX Index, which returned 4.8%.
+The Fund benefitted from an overweight position in gold and platinum miners, while exposure to SA property and select SA retailers detracted from performance.
+During the quarter the Fund selectively increased its exposure to resource counters and SA retailers, funded by a reduction in paper and SA insurers.
+These changes were made in line with the Funds mandate of maximising long-term returns.

 The Sygnia Active Equity Fund is a general equity portfolio that seeks to sustain high long term capital growth.
 The portfolios investment universe consists of financially sound equity securities, preference shares which generate capital growth, property shares and property related assets in liquid form.
 The portfolio may also invest in participatory interests and other forms of participation in portfolios of collective investment schemes, registered in South Africa and other similar schemes operated in territories with a regulatory environment which is to the satisfaction of the manager and trustee of a sufficient standard to provide investor protection at least equivalent to that in South Africa and which is consistent with the portfolio's primary objective.
 The portfolio may from time to time invest in financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, in order to achieve the portfolio's investment objective.
 The manager may also include unlisted forward currency, interest rate and exchange rate swap transactions for efficient portfolio management purposes.
 The portfolio's equity exposure will always exceed 80% with the balance, if any, invested in assets in liquid form.
 Nothing in this supplemental Deed shall preclude the manager from varying the ratios of securities or assets in liquid form in changing economic environment or market conditions, or to meet the requirements in terms of legislation and from retaining cash or placing cash on deposit in terms of the Deed and this Supplemental Deed.